-Formatting - add legends, data labels and titles, name axes.
+Formatting - add legends, data labels, titles, name axes

-1.7 The learner will be able to select appropriate options for saving and printing including selecting page orientation (eg portrait or landscape), fitting on one page, printing a defined section (eg a whole spreadsheet/worksheet) and display (formulae, gridlines, row and column headings)
+1.8 The learner will be able to select appropriate options for saving and printing including selecting page orientation (eg portrait or landscape), fitting on one page, printing a defined section (eg a whole spreadsheet/worksheet) and display (formulae, gridlines, row and column headings)

-Unit 225 - Legal Database Processing
+Unit 325 - Legal Database Processing

-Credit Value 3 GLH 27 Assessment requirements specified by a sector or regulatory body: This unit will be assessed by an externally set and locally marked assignment.
-Aim: The aim of this unit is to enable the learner to develop the knowledge and skills to use database software to produce meaningful data and handle information effectively within the context of the legal environment.
+Credit Value 3 GLH 30 Assessment requirements specified by a sector or regulatory body: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the learner to develop the knowledge and skills to use advanced features of database software to manipulate data within the context of the legal environment.
+They will learn how to manage and integrate information effectively to produce meaningful data and reports.

-1. Be able to use database software to create, modify and present data for the legal environment
+1. Be able to use database software to manipulate and present data for the legal environment

-- 1.1 create simple databases for the legal environment using appropriate field names and data types - 1.2 create and amend data entry forms - 1.3 add and delete fields and records - 1.4 perform primary and secondary sorts - 1.5 guery databases to retrieve information - 1.6 prepare simple reports inserting a header/footer as instructed - 1.7 print reports, queries and tables as instructed - 1.8 name, save and print database structures - 1.9 re-open own created databases
+- 1.1 open existing legal databases to display records and fields for editing - 1.2 create new databases for the legal environment using appropriate field names and data types - 1.3 create, amend and reformat data entry forms - 1.4 amend database structures - 1.5 edit data in fields and records according to instruction - 1.6 add and delete fields and records - 1.7 perform primary and secondary sorts - 1.8 use a range of enhancements to make the presentation of data clearer - 1.9 use complex queries to create documents - 1.10 name, save and print database structures, inserting a header/footer and page numbers, as instructed

-Databases for the legal environment - Record client details, expert witness details, research documents, property transactions
+Legal databases - Client details, expert witness details, research documents, property transactions

-Field names and data types - Text, number, currency, yes/no and selection of a primary key, autonumber, date
+Field names and data types - Text, number, currency, yes/no and selection of a primary key, autonumber, date, lookup tables